er-aryan/ChatGPT/README.md

 2. Run the script: `python sentiment_analysis.py`

 ## Example Output
 Tweet: "Had a great day at the beach with friends!
-The weather was perfect."\n
+The weather was perfect.",
 Sentiment: Positive

 Context: